 All employees of Guam Community College are considered College officials.
-This includes, but is not limited to, vice presidents, directors, deans, security personnel and all members of the faculty and staff.
+This includes, but is not limited to, vice presidents, directors, deans, associate deans and other administrators, security personnel and all members of the faculty and staff.
 Students are to comply with all reasonable directions and requests of College officials.

 This includes the request to present a valid student ID.
 Members of the faculty have full authority in their respective classes and any such activities related to the instructional process.
 Verbal and/or physical abuse directed toward any College official will not be tolerated and will be subject to disciplinary action.